CfA-Library/citing-software/page-software-citation-policies.md

 		</header>

 <!-- Content -->
-<h2 id="content">:My paper will be published in a journal that has its own policies on software citation.
+<h2 id="content">My paper will be published in a journal that has its own policies on software citation.
 Please see the:</h2>
 <div class="row">
 	<div class="6u 12u$(small)">
 		<ul class="actions">